SWE-bench Verified 2026 Leaderboard: Analyzing the Coding Prowess of 90 AI Models

 1. Anthropic's Dominance

-2. The Rise of Chinese Models
+2. The Rise of Chinese LLMs

 | Model | Developer | Score | Rank |